William Henry Perkin Jr.: Early life

 He was the eldest son of Sir William Henry Perkin who had founded the aniline dye industry, and was born at Sudbury, England, close to his father's dyeworks at Greenford.
 His brother was Arthur George Perkin (1861–1937), Professor of Colour Chemistry and Dyeing at the University of Leeds.

-Perkin was educated at the City of London School and then at the Royal College of Science, South Kensington, London, and then in Germany at the universities of Würzburg and Munich.
-At Munich, he was a doctoral student under Adolf von Baeyer.
-From 1883 to 1886, he held the position of Privatdozent at the University of Munich.
+Perkin was educated at the City of London School and then at the Royal College of Science, South Kensington, London, and then in Germany at the University of Würzburg and the Ludwig-Maximilians-Universität München.
+At the Ludwig-Maximilians-Universität München, he was a doctoral student under Adolf von Baeyer.
+From 1883 to 1886, he held the position of Privatdozent at the Ludwig-Maximilians-Universität München.
 He never lost contact with his friend Baeyer, and delivered the memorial lecture following Baeyer's death in 1917.

-In 1887 he returned to Britain and became professor of chemistry at Heriot-Watt College, Edinburgh, Scotland, for which the Chemistry wing of the main campus is currently named The William Perkin Building.
+In 1887, he returned to Britain and became professor of chemistry at Heriot-Watt College, Edinburgh, Scotland, for which the Chemistry wing of the main campus is currently named The William Perkin Building.